NASA Releases Record-Breaking Image From Hubble Space Telescope

 Scientists estimate it was created 900-million years after the big bang.

 “Earendel existed so long ago that it may not have had all the same raw materials as the stars around us today,” explained astronomer Brian Welch, the lead author of the paper.
 “Studying Earendel will be a window into an era of the universe that we are unfamiliar with, but that led to everything we do know.
-It’s like we’ve been reading a really interesting book, but we started with the second chapter, and now we will have a chance to see how it all got started.”MORE NEWS: Florida Gas Prices Creeping Up This Week
+It’s like we’ve been reading a really interesting book, but we started with the second chapter, and now we will have a chance to see how it all got started.”MORE NEWS: Study: Popular Diabetes Drug Linked To Birth Defects

 For more information, click here.